nickobard/University/2.Semester/DBS/Semestral Work/README.md

 hierarchy and bosses (superiors), and are assigned which room they must guard.
 Or they don't have to, because a vigilant and faithful hellhound does it instead.

 Returning to our treasures.
 It's clear that this business carries some risks (even for us).
-Cursed (i.e., famous!) adventurers steal treasure, kill monsters, cause disruptions and other vandalism.
+Cursed (blessed!) adventurers steal treasure, kill monsters, cause disruptions and other vandalism.
 Moreover, it's an ordinary household, where other obstacles may appear (an old statue collapses, a frail skeleton loses a favorite bone, or a clumsy slime gets stuck in the toilet).
 The list of all obstacles should describe the type and the room where the problem occurred.

 All these soul losses need to be somehow repaired.
 How?
-Thank God (i.e., Cursed Devil!), we have Hellnet!
+Thank God (Curse Devil!), we have Hellnet!
 From the comfort of home, we can shop from each of the nine layers of hell!
 You can buy almost anything, and the old demon wants to record each purchase by type, price, and website.
 For example, at www.yourdungeon.hell, we can buy a new statue, a replacement bone, or some treasure that will attract more adventurers.
 At www.9hell.hell, we can acquire services and